+OBSS_PD-based spatial reuse backoff procedure (#9942, #9539, #7121)

+If an HE STA ignores an inter-BSS PPDU following the procedure in 27.9.2.1, the HE STA may continue the countdown of an existing backoff procedure right after the PHY-CCARESET.request primitive is sent, provided that the medium condition is not otherwise indicated as BUSY.

-Transmission of an OBSS_PD-based SR PPDU(#8111)
+27.9.2.5 Transmission of a PPDU with OBSS_PD-based spatial reuse(#8111)

-Provided that other conditions are fulfilled to allow the transmission of an OBSS_PD-based SR PPDU, a STA may transmit the PPDU only if one of the following conditions is met:
+Provided that other conditions are fulfilled to allow the transmission of a PPDU with OBSS_PD-based spatial reuse procedure, a STA may transmit the PPDU only if one of the following conditions is met:

 The medium was idle for PIFS preceding the received OBSS PPDU that was discarded based on OBSS_PDlevel.